 SUPPORT the full funding of the Challenge Grant Program at \$5 million.
 The Challenge Grant Program authorized by s.
 420.622(4), F.S., assists the local homeless Continuum of Cares (CoC) in meeting the needs of individuals and families experiencing homelessness as identified in the CoC Plan.
-Statutory language also provides that each CoC may be awarded up to \$300,000, annually.
+Statutory language also provides that each CoC may be awarded up to \$750,000, annually.
 Funds are utilized for housing navigation, as it is a priority identified in the updated CoC plan.
-In 2019, the number of unsheltered homeless persons increased by 484, totaling 1,350 individuals - a 64 percent increase from the previous year (2018).